Bodhis4ttva/LHC_Net/README.md

 # LHC-Net
 Local Multi-Head Channel Self-Attention

-This repository is intended to give a quick implementation of the LHC-Net and to replicate the results in this [paper](https://www.dropbox.com/s/ltqykplbjk6ks3g/Rev4.pdf?dl=1) on FER2013 by downloading our trained models or, when hardware compatibility is available, by training the model from scratch.
+This repository is intended to provide a quick implementation of the LHC-Net and to replicate the results in this [paper](https://www.dropbox.com/s/ltqykplbjk6ks3g/Rev4.pdf?dl=1) on FER2013 by downloading our trained models or, when hardware compatibility is available, by training the model from scratch.
 A fully custom training routine is also available.

 ![Image of LHC_Net](https://github.com/Bodhis4ttva/LHC_Net/blob/main/Images/LHC_Net.jpg)
 ![Image of LHC_Module2](https://github.com/Bodhis4ttva/LHC_Net/blob/main/Images/LHC_Module2.jpg)